 The Global 7500 features an improved design over the Global 6000 aircraft with a new high-speed transonic wing, which significantly optimizes its aerodynamic efficiency.
 The aircraft is outfitted with a Global Vision flight deck and a Rockwell Collins avionics system.
 It also features an onboard maintenance system (OMS), datalink, high-speed SATCOM, next generation cabin management system (CMS) and controller pilot datalink communication (CPDLC).

 As of August 2019, four Bombardier Global 7500s were in operation, according to JETNET, and at a recent investors conference, CEO Alain Bellemare said he expected Bombardier to achieve its 2019 delivery targets, including 15-20 Global 7500s.

-The Global 7500 had 100 secured orders as it entered service on December 20, 2018, Vista Jet and NetJets having a combined 50 orders.
+Bombardier Global had secured 100 orders for the 5500 jet as it entered service on December 20, 2018, Vista Jet and NetJets having a combined 50 orders.

 The Gulfstream G650 began production in 2011 and remains in production today.
 There are 239 Gulfstream G650 aircraft in operation worldwide with 237 wholly owned and two in shared ownership.
 To date, just two Gulfstream G650s have been retired.

 When the Gulfstream G650 entered service in 2012 it was one of the fastest and longest-range business jets ever built.